raspberrypilearning/jazzy-jumpers/en/step_7.md

 switch costume to (wrong v)
 ```

-If any of the sprites making up the jumper broadcasts that its costume was wrong, the player will see the X. If not, they will see the ✔.
+If any of the sprites making up the jumper broadcasts that its costume was wrong, the player will see the word 'wrong'.
+If not, they will see the word 'correct'.